Documentation

 3. A credit memo is created in Draft status with line-item detail

-4. The memo moves to Pending and the vendor is notified via email and their portal
+4. The memo is sent and the vendor is notified via email and their portal

 6. Once approved, the credit is applied to the vendor's next outgoing payment